 Before a WRITE REGISTER command is initiated, the WRITE ENABLE command must be executed to set the write enable latch bit to 1.
-To initiate a command, S# is driven LOW and held LOW until the eighth bit of the last data byte has been latched in, after which it must be driven HIGH; for the WRITE NONVOLATILE CONFIGURATION REGISTER command, S# is held LOW until the 16th bit of the last data byte has been latched in.
-For the extended, dual, and quad SPI protocols respectively, input is on DQ0/DQ4, DQ[1:0]/DQ[5:4], and DQ[3:0]/DQ[7:4], followed by the data bytes.
+To initiate a command, S# is driven LOW and held LOW until the eighth bit of the last data byte has been latched in, after which it must be driven HIGH; for the WRITE NONVOLATILE CONFIGURATION REG-ISTER command, S# is held LOW until the 16th bit of the last data byte has been latched in.
+For the extended, dual, and quad SPI protocols respectively, input is on DQ0, DQ[1:0], and DQ[3:0], followed by the data bytes.
 If S# is not driven HIGH, the command is not executed, flag status register error bits are not set, and the write enable latch remains set to 1.
-The operation is self-timed and its duration is ^tW for WRITE STATUS REGISTER and ^tNVCR for WRITE NONVOLATILE CONFIGURATION REGISTER.
+The operation is self-timed and its duration is ^tW for WRITE STA-TUS REGISTER and ^tNVCR for WRITE NONVOLATILE CONFIGURATION REGISTER.

-Table 26: WRITE REGISTER Operations
+Table 24: WRITE REGISTER Operations

-Operation Name Description/Conditions Note WRITE STATUS REGISTER (01h) The WRITE STATUS REGISTER command writes new values to status register bits 7:2, enabling software data protection.
-The status register can also be combined with the W# signal to provide hardware data protection.
+Operation Name Description/Conditions WRITE STATUS REGISTER (01h) The WRITE STATUS REGISTER command writes new values to status reg- ister bits 7:2, enabling software data protection.
+The status register can also be combined with the W# signal to provide hardware data protec- tion.
 This command has no effect on status register bits 1:0.
-1 WRITE NONVOLATILE CONFIGURATION REGISTER (B1h) For the WRITE STATUS REGISTER and WRITE NONVOLATILE CONFIG- URATION REGISTER commands, when the operation is in progress, the write in progress bit is set to 1.
+WRITE NONVOLATILE CONFIGURATION REGIS- TER (B1h) For the WRITE STATUS REGISTER and WRITE NONVOLATILE CONFIGURA- TION REGISTER commands, when the operation is in progress, the write in progress bit is set to 1.
 The write enable latch bit is cleared to 0, whether the operation is successful or not.
-The status register and flag status register can be polled for the operation sta- tus.
-When the operation completes, the write in progress bit is cleared to 0, whether the operation is successful or not.
+The status register and flag status register can be polled for the operation status.
+When the opera- tion completes, the write in progress bit is cleared to 0, whether the op- eration is successful or not.
+Note: The WRITE NONVOLATILE CONFIGURATION REGISTER opera- tion must have input data starting from the least significant byte.
 WRITE VOLATILE CONFIGURATION REGISTER (81h) Because register bits are volatile, change to the bits is immediate.
-Reserved bits are not affected by this command.
-WRITE ENHANCED VOLATILE CONFIGURA- TION REGISTER (61h) WRITE EXTENDED ADDRESS REGISTER (C5h)
+Re- served bits are not affected by this command.
+WRITE ENHANCED VOLATILE CONFIGURATION REGISTER (61h)